Off-policy Evaluation with Deeply-abstracted States: Numerical experiments

 \textbf{Environments}.
-We consider two environments from OpenAI Gym \citep{brockman2016openai}, ``CartPole-v0'' and ``LunarLander-v2'', with original state dimensions of 4 and 8, respectively.
-For each environment, we manually include 296 and 292 irrelevant variables in the state, leading to a challenging 300-dimensional system.
-Refer to Appendix \ref{sec:experiments-details} for more details about these environments.
+We consider four environments, including two complex games — ``Atlantis-ram-v5" and ``SpaceInvaders-ram-v5" — a medium-to-high difficulty environment, ``LunarLander-v2", and a simple control problem, ``Cartpole-v1".
+For ``LunarLander-v2" and ``Cartpole-v1", we manually introduce 292 and 296 irrelevant variables into the state, respectively, resulting in a challenging 300-dimensional system.
+Additional details about these environments can be found in Appendix~\ref{sec:experiments-details}.

 \textbf{Results}.
-We report the MSEs and biases of different post-abstraction-OPE estimators and those of the baseline FQE estimator without abstraction in Figure ~\ref{cartpole} and Figure~\ref{lunar} in Appendix \ref{sec:experiments-details}.
-We summarize our findings as follows.
-First, the proposed two-step method outperforms other baseline methods, with the smallest MSE and absolute bias in all cases.
-Since `Markov' and `auto-encoder' are types of model-irrelevant abstractions, these comparisons demonstrate the advantages of the proposed two-step method over single-iteration forward and backward procedures.
-Second, both figures indicate that the baseline FQE applied to the ground state space performs the worst among all cases.
-This demonstrates the usefulness of state abstractions for OPE.
+We report the root MSE (RMSE) and root absolute bias of different post-abstraction OPE estimators, as well as the baseline FQE estimator without abstraction, in Figure~\ref{all_figs}.
+The results demonstrate that the proposed DSA generally outperforms other baseline methods, achieving the smallest RMSE in most cases across "Atlantis-ram-v5", "LunarLander-v2", and "Cartpole-v1".
+For "SpaceInvaders-ram-v5", DSA achieves the second smallest RMSE, while STAR performs the best in this environment.
+However, we note that STAR's performance is highly unstable, as it performs the worst in the other three environments.

+To conclude, our analysis answers the following questions: \begin{enumerate}[leftmargin=*] \item \textbf{Is state abstraction useful for OPE?} Figure~\ref{all_figs} shows that the baseline FQE applied to the ground state space performs worse than all post-abstraction FQE estimators.
+This comparison highlights the utility of state abstractions for OPE. \item \textbf{Is the iterative procedure more effective than single-iteration procedures?} Comparisons against single-iteration abstractions (e.g., `Type-I' and `Type-II') demonstrate the advantages of multi-iteration procedures.
+This formally validates our theoretical finding that finer Markov state abstractions lead to lower MSE in the resulting OPE estimators. \item \textbf{Is the proposed abstraction better than other abstractions for OPE?} In general, yes.
+The proposed DSA consistently achieves the best or second best performance across environments. \end{enumerate}